Angel Eyes | Chords + Lyrics

 Matt Dennis tunes

-Performing with his family from an early age in the Vaudeville tradition, Matt got to know American showbiz before he even learned to read or write.
+Performing in the Vaudeville tradition from a young age, he experienced American showbiz before he could even read or write.

 Matt Dennis on the web